Questions? Call NCOAE Support (910) 399-8090

 Pre-hospital emergency medicine is an always-changing environment and each day provides new challenges and unexpected emergency situations.
 If you like providing medical and trauma assistance in settings from wilderness terrain to urban buildings, our A-EMT training is for you.
 Training consists of classroom, laboratory and actual field experience.

 Experience counts in the world of emergency medicine.
-Our pre-requisites for this training exceed state and national course entry expectations by including that our students must show proof of 500 hours or 6 months consecutive work as an EMT-B, and students must pass an entrance exam with an 80% or better.
+Our pre-requisites for this training exceed state and national course entry expectations by including that our students must show proof of 500 hours or 6 months consecutive work as an EMT-B.

 Successful completion of the program allows the graduate to take the National Registry of Emergency Medical Technicians A-EMT certification examination and apply for state credentials as an A-EMT.
 NCOAE is credentialed through the North Carolina office of Emergency Medical Services to conduct the A-EMT courses.
 The A-EMT training is the second level of emergency medicine training and a requirement on your path to becoming a paramedic.
 Classes meet all day Monday through Friday for the sate required 160 hours of didactic, lecture, and presentations, as well as 48 hours of ER clinicals, and 48 hours of ambulance ‘ride time’.